Royal Shrovetide Football

 Shrovetide balls typical of those on display in shops and public houses in Ashbourne.
 These three were on display at the Wheel Inn, Ash Wednesday, 2013.
 The central ball shows the three cocks that appear on the Cockayne coat of Arms.
 This image is common to many game balls.
 To the right is an example of a ball without decoration.

-A previously unknown tentative link between Royal Shrovetide football and La soule played in Tricot, Picardy was established in 2012 by history and sociology of sport lecturer Laurent Fournier from the Universite de Nantes.
+A previously unknown tentative link between Royal Shrovetide football and La soule played in Tricot, Picardy was established in 2012 by history and sociology of sport lecturer Laurent Sébastien Fournier from the Universite de Nantes.
 Whilst undertaking a study of "folk football", he noticed that the Coat of arms of the Cockayne family (seated in Ashbourne from the 12th century) painted on a 1909 Shrovetide ball displayed in the window of the Ashbourne Telegraph office contained three cockerels in its heraldic design.
 He recognised this matched the emblem of Tricot (also carrying three cockerels) where La soule is played on the first Sunday of Lent and Easter Monday.
 He was welcomed to Ashbourne by the Royal Shrovetide Committee and was a guest at the Shrovetide luncheon.
 Research into Royal Shrovetide Football's lost history is ongoing (August 2012).